 So what exactly is Business Plus – and how does it work?
 In simple terms, it is a rewards programme like the Marco Polo Club.
 The more employees fly for the company, the more it progresses through the programme’s tiers – and the higher the tier, the more rewards accrued.
 These benefits include lounge passes, upgrades and priority baggage.

-Companies earn Business Plus points every time they fly with Cathay Pacific or its sister airline Cathay Dragon.
+Companies earn Business Plus points every time they fly with Cathay Pacific.
 The number of points is based on the fare, the cabin class and distance flown in every booking.
 Individual Marco Polo Club members can collect their club points and Asia Miles in the normal way.

 ‘The SME sector is a growing market segment,’ says Paul Johannes, Head of Global Sales, who is based in Hong Kong where there are more than 330,000 SMEs employing around 1.3 million people.
 ‘There are a lot of companies starting up and there are a variety of businesses that support them, such as start-up incubators and science parks.